tingyunchiu/hackernewsapi/README.md

 # How to use
 use "git clone https://github.com/tingyunchiu/hackernewsapi.git" <br />
-Then run "npm start" in the directory
+Then run "npm start" in the local directory